 Gigi Owen

-Senior Research Scientist, Climate Assessment for the Southwest
+Senior Social Scientist, Climate Assessment for the Southwest

 Gigi joined the CLIMAS staff in July 2008.
 As a qualitative social scientist trained in geography and political ecology, she studies how humans and environments interact.
 Her current research examines how adaptation strategies help people respond to local climate change impacts.
 One project explores how Southern Arizona's regional food system adapts to social, economic, and policy shifts.
 Her most recent work explores collective art-making as a research method to inform local food policy.